capaj/decapi/README.md

 }
 ```

+## Upgrading from 1.0.0 to 2.0.0

+Firstly, you must install all the new peer dependencies.
+This major was a complete rewrite of the reflection of types.
+From 2.0.0 decapi uses typescript-rtti to infer graphql types from typescript.
+This should work for all TS types.
+If you encounter a type which cannot be inferred, please raise an issue.
+This means you should always have your decorators without explicit `type` property.

-## Compared to type-graphql
+## Comparisons to other libraries

+decapi does reflection through typescript-rtti, so it can always infer a type directly from typescript without having to write them twice.
+This is what sets it apart, but there are other differences:

+### type-graphql

-There is a much more popular [library](https://github.com/19majkel94/type-graphql) with the same goals-so what makes decapi different?
+There is a much more popular [library](https://github.com/19majkel94/type-graphql) with the same goals.
+Differences:

-1.  decapi does reflection through typescript-rtti, so it can infer 99% directly from typescript types without having to write them twice
+1.  decapi does reflection through typescript-rtti, so it can always infer a type directly from typescript without having to write them twice
 2. Decapi has smaller API surface-it only has hooks on top of the basic decorators for constructing schemas.
 Whereas type-graphql has authorization, middleware, guards.
 3. Also decapi supports graphql v16.
 Typegraphql is still only supporting Graphql v15

-## Why forking?

-Initially I wanted to contribute to [typegql](https://github.com/prismake/typegql) and work on it together with @pie6k, but it soon became obvious that we both have something different in mind.
-Just to briefly summarize the differences:
+### typegql

 - decapi has `@DuplexObjectType` and `@DuplexField`
 - decapi supports interfaces and mixins